Ceramic glaze: Application

+Firing

+Whether whiteware is glazed after a preliminary firing or via a once-firing (raw glazing) process, the kiln transformation remains the critical final stage in ceramic production.
+In a once-firing scenario, the glaze is applied directly to the bone-dry, unfired clay body, requiring the substrate and the coating to mature simultaneously.
+As the temperature inside the kiln rises, the raw glaze materials melt and fuse, chemically reacting with the clay body to form a thin, impermeable layer of glass.
+This process not only seals the porous surface, making it functional for liquids and food, but also develops the final aesthetic, whether it be a brilliant high-gloss, a soft matte or a vibrant colour.

+The chemical transition is complex; as the kiln reaches its peak temperature, the glaze components reach a eutectic point where they become a molten liquid.
+During this liquid phase, the glaze "heals" over the surface, smoothing out imperfections and eliminating porosity.
+This transition transforms the fragile, dry article into a dense, vitrified product.
+As the kiln is slowly cooled, the glass transitions from a viscous state back into a solid, creating a permanent, scratch-resistant bond with the fired ceramic substrate that reveals the true depth of the underlying design.

 Colour and decoration

 Underglaze decoration is applied before the glaze, usually to unfired pottery ("raw" or "greenware") but sometimes to "biscuit"-fired (an initial firing of some articles before the glazing and re-firing).
 A wet glaze—usually transparent—is applied over the decoration.
 The pigment fuses with the glaze, and appears to be underneath a layer of clear glaze; generally the body material used fires to a whitish colour.
 The best known type of underglaze decoration is the blue and white porcelain first produced in China, and then copied in other countries.
 The striking blue color uses cobalt as cobalt oxide or cobalt carbonate.
 However many of the imitative types, such as Delftware, have off-white or even brown earthenware bodies, which are given a white tin-glaze and either inglaze or overglaze decoration.
 With the English invention of creamware and other white-bodied earthenwares in the 18th century, underglaze decoration became widely used on earthenware as well as porcelain.